SaraSchaal/CoreSim_QTL/notebook/20201104-firstParameterSetRun.md

   	theta2 <- -1
   	dom <- 2 	#2 is false so no dominance

-Each simulation runs between 1.5-4 hrs
+Each simulation runs between ~1.5-4 hrs
+Peak memory ~1.4 GB